School Dinners

 Dates available to book are shown in a very light grey.
 If the box is darker grey, this means the purchase window has closed or a school meal is unavailable this day.

-If you do not order your child a dinner, we will call you and ask for you to bring a packed lunch in for your child, alternatively we will provide a vegetarian meal which may incur a small charge.
-Once the School Meal account is in arrears of three weeks you would be asked to send your child in with a packed lunch until the balance is paid.
+If you do not order your child a dinner, we will call you and ask for you to bring a packed lunch in for your child.
+Alternatively we will provide a vegetarian meal.
+If your School Meal account is in arrears of three weeks you will be asked to send your child in with a packed lunch until the balance is paid.

 Healthy lunches and snacks are important for active children.
 It is important to offer healthy lunch box choices.